zacharydylan/astaire/README.md

 # Astair

 This is a work in progress.
-This is a keymap for the gh60 keyboard that is meant to both use the tap-dance function provided by qmk extensively and provide a lot of macros for Javascript and React.
+This is a keymap for the [gh60](http://blog.komar.be/projects/gh60-programmable-keyboard/) keyboard that is meant to both:
+  1. use the tap-dance function provided by qmk extensively
+  2. and provide a lot of
+macros for Javascript and React.